 In October 2009, Invesco announced it had entered into a definitive agreement to acquire Van Kampen from Morgan Stanley.
 The transaction was valued at $1.5 billion in cash and stock.
 At the time of purchase, Van Kampen had $119 billion in assets under management.

-Morningstar ratings indicate the expense ratio for mutual funds at Van Kampen range from Average for their domestic stock funds (1.40%), international stock (1.70%), and municipal bond (1.13%) funds to Above Average for their taxable bond funds (1.42%).
-Van Kampen assets are held in a typical balance of domestic stocks (49.8%), municipal bonds (12.0%), taxable bonds (7.5%) and international stocks (6.1%).
+Morningstar ratings indicated the expense ratio for mutual funds at Van Kampen ranged from Average for their domestic stock funds (1.40%), international stock (1.70%), and municipal bond (1.13%) funds to Above Average for their taxable bond funds (1.42%).
+Van Kampen assets were held in a typical balance of domestic stocks (49.8%), municipal bonds (12.0%), taxable bonds (7.5%) and international stocks (6.1%).
 (August 2008)